Skip to content

 Short answers, pulled from the story.

-When was the Akron Beacon Journal established?
+Who founded the Akron Beacon Journal and when was it established?

-Who owns the Akron Beacon Journal today?
+When did the Akron Beacon Journal stop printing in-house?